Xilinx/Vitis_Libraries/data_compression/L3/benchmarks/lz4_p2p_compress/README.rst

 Resource Utilization
 ~~~~~~~~~~~~~~~~~~~~~

-Table below presents resource utilization of Xilinx LZ4 P2P compress
-kernel with 8 engines for single compute unit.
-It is possible to extend
-number of engines to achieve higher throughput.
+The following table presents the resource utilization of an AMD LZ4 P2P compress kernel with eight engines for single compute unit.
+It is possible to extend the number of engines to achieve higher throughput.

 ========== ===== ====== ===== ===== =====
 Flow       LUT   LUTMem REG   BRAM  URAM